Central limit theorems describing isolation by distance under various forms of power-law dispersal: Definition of the model

 In Figure~\ref{fig:first_event}, we show the effect of a reproduction event as described above on the frequency of a single allele in two cases: if the parent search radius $r_1$ is larger than the replacement radius $r_2$ and if the former is smaller than the latter.

-Note that the mutation mechanism is specifically tailored to capture probabilities of identity by descent.
-In infinite-alleles models, if an individual acquires a mutation and a new type is created, the individual no longer contributes to the probability of identity by descent.
-This can be described by a uniform distribution on $ [0,1] $, as specific points are not charged.
-Therefore, we can view neutral mutation of rate $ \mu $ as a constant decay towards a uniform distribution.
+The mutation mechanism is specifically tailored to capture probabilities of identity by descent.
+In infinite-alleles models, if an individual acquires a mutation, a new type is created.
+In other words, identity in state is almost surely equivalent to identity by descent.
+This can be captured by a mutation kernel with no atoms; our choice of the uniform distribution is arbitrary.
+In the large population limit, uniform mutation at rate $ \mu $ then corresponds to an exponential decay towards a uniform distribution.
 In \cite{forien}, more general mutation mechanisms are also considered.

 \cref{SLFVdefinition} allows us to define the infinitesimal generator of the SLFV with mutations on a suitable set of functions.
 For $\rho \in \Xi$, $x \in \mathbb R^d$, $r \in (0,\infty)$, $u \in (0,1]$ and $k_0 \in [0,1]$, define